westhecool/tapas-to-epub/README.md

 ```sh
 ./venv/bin/python3 main.py [link to chapter list of tapas series]
 ```
 The input **must** be a link to the chapter list of the tapas series.
+It will look something like this: "https://tapas.io/series/xxxxxx/info".
 Please do not use the mobile version of the site as it's not tested.

 ## Splitting A Comic Into Parts
 You can use the option `--split-into-parts` (Not enabled by default.) to split the comic into multiple files.
 By default, it splits every 100 chapters into a different file.
 You can adjust it with the argument `--chapters-per-part N`.